 Michael Lowenstein, M.D.: Yeah.
 They become desperate and are willing to use almost anything they can get their hands on.

-Clare Waismann, CATC: Right.
-I think that’s a really important point for us to touch on as do you know how many people stay on their active use to avoid withdrawal or to because they are scared of not making through withdrawal of, you know, how hopeless they become after they tried, you know, 2, 3, 4, five times and they fail.
+Michael Lowenstein, M.D.: So when people are opiate dependent, I think that’s a really important point for us to touch on as do you know how many people stay on their active use to avoid withdrawal or to because they are scared of not making it through withdrawal of, you know, how hopeless they become after they tried, you know, 2, 3, 4, five times and they fail.
 Also, there is this myth that opioid withdrawal is not dangerous.
 We do see patients with tremendous high blood pressure.
 Now we keep patients that go through withdrawal and dehydrate.
 Having a medically assisted detox where we give patients the ability to come off opioids with medical supervision should be part of the standard treatment.
-As Dr. Lowenstein explained, long term opioids, regardless of what they are, cause a number of different issues, the ability, the choice to come off opioids should be on the table.
+As Dr. Lowenstein explained, long-term opioids, regardless of what they are, cause a number of different issues, the ability, the choice to come off opioids should be on the table.

 Dwight Hurst: Yes, that’s I know, you know, we’ve touched on before the whole like sitting in my friend’s basement with a blanket wrapped around me and my knees wrapped around a bucket is obviously not pleasant and obviously not good, but it’s also highly, highly dangerous.
 As I was just talking about, it might help to walk us through that a little bit.
 Like if I’m opioid-dependent and I stop using what starts happening inside my body.

 Michael Lowenstein, M.D.: So when people are opiate dependent and discontinue the use of opiate medications, they will go into withdrawal.
 And the reason that happens is because when you use opiates over time, your nervous system will compensate for the dating effects by increasing certain neurotransmitter productions like noradrenaline.
 So when the opiates are stopped, you still have neurotransmitters being produced at increased levels.
-You can see the elevation in blood pressure increase heart rate increase, respiratory rate.
-The nausea and vomiting and diarrhea that you see can cause dehydration can lose important Atrians such as magnesium and potassium, which can then potentially affect your heart function inability to eat.
+You can see the elevation in blood pressure increase, heart rate increase, respiratory rate.
+Nausea and vomiting and diarrhea that you see can cause dehydration can lose important minerals such as magnesium and potassium, which can then potentially affect your heart function inability to eat.
 All of these things can have a huge physiologic effect.
-The detox that I performed, the initial 2 to 3 days are in the hospital and the first thing I do for patients is start an I.V. and hydrate them while do bloodwork to look at the liver, their kidneys, their pancreas, their thyroid, their electrolyte levels, treat the nervous system with medications that prevents that huge surge of noradrenaline and keeps blood pressure and heart rate stable.
+The detox that I performed, the initial 2 to 3 days are in the hospital and the first thing I do for patients is starting an I.V. and hydrating them while doing bloodwork to look at the liver, their kidneys, their pancreas, their thyroid, their electrolyte levels, treat the nervous system with medications that prevent that huge surge of noradrenaline and keeps blood pressure and heart rate stable.
 I can decrease the chances of nausea and vomiting.
-And if any of these things do occur, I can treat them with medications by mouth or by I.V. to minimize the symptoms to as low as possible and to control the physiology, the blood pressure, the heart rate, the respiratory rate, all those physiologic changes that you see tensely as a result of withdrawal to a non doctor here I’m hearing isn’t saying there’s a lot of that that I wouldn’t be aware of if I’m just like sitting going through withdrawal, my own thinking, well, I’ll be sick for a minute that it will be OK.
+And if any of these things do occur, I can treat them with medications by mouth or by I.V. to minimize the symptoms to as low as possible and to control the physiology, the blood pressure, the heart rate, the respiratory rate, all those physiologic changes that you see tensely as a result of withdrawal to a non-doctor here I’m hearing isn’t saying there’s a lot of that that I wouldn’t be aware of if I’m just like sitting going through withdrawal, my own thinking, well, I’ll be sick for a minute that it will be OK.

 Dwight Hurst: Serves me right for using drugs.
 You know, if I’m going through that, I’m nobody’s monitoring all those.
 I think hundreds of things you just said.
 I mean, there’s a lot there to be conscious of.
 It sounds it could be very, very risky without that close monitoring.